-Fiji Internships: Students may undertake an internship in Fiji after taking classes in Sydney, or may undertake a standalone internship.
-The placement is with the largest law firm in Fiji and students will undertake work in the field of international business law.
+Fiji Externships: The placement is with the largest law firm in Fiji and students will undertake work in the field of international business law.

 Students gain practical experience by doing legal work under the supervision of a legal professional in the host country, while receiving invaluable integration into the legal culture of the country and make invaluable professional contacts.
-The expectation of an intern is full-time work from the period of the internship (e.g., 40 hours or more a week of supervised legal work).
-Santa Clara Law requires a minimum of 50 hours of supervised legal work for each internship unit of credit.
+The expectation of an extern is full-time work from the period of the externship (e.g., 40 hours or more a week of supervised legal work).
+Santa Clara Law requires a minimum of 50 hours of supervised legal work for each externship unit of credit.

 A number of our students rent furnished apartments.
 Websites for finding furnished apartments: UTS, where we hold classes, is in the Haymarket section of Sydney (close to Darling Harbour).
 Sydney has excellent local transportation via bus, tram, and train, but the following sections of Sydney are generally within walking distance of UTS: downtown Sydney, Haymarket, Pyrmont, Surry Hills, and some parts of Glebe.